How To Get Into Airport Lounges On Your Next Trip

 1) The first are airline-specific lounges, such as the Delta Sky Club and the United Club.
 These are often tied to your airline loyalty status, the class of ticket you buy, and whether you hold particular airline credit cards.

-3) The last group of lounges that you see are club lounges managed by membership programs such as Priority Pass, Plaza Premium Lounges, Dragon Pass and others.
+3) The last group of lounges that you see are club lounges managed by membership programs such as Priority Pass, Plaza Premium Lounges, Dragon Pass, and others.
 The good news is that some of these memberships are also often included with premium credit cards such as the Capital One Venture X.

-How To Find Airport Lounges
+How to Find the Best Airport Lounges

-For example, we almost always start in Atlanta or here in Dothan with a required connection in Atlanta.
-Hartsfield Jackson is a Delta hub, so each terminal has at least one Delta Sky Club.
-Up until recently, there was only one other airport lounge, The Club (accessible via Priority Pass), which is located in the International Terminal.
-Earlier this year, a beautiful brand new American Express Centurian Lounge opened in Terminal E, next to gate E11.
-We have been to it several times now, and I love it!
+Up until a few years ago, there was only one other airport lounge, The Club (accessible via Priority Pass), which is located in the International Terminal.
+A couple of years ago, a beautiful, new American Express Centurion Lounge opened in Terminal E, next to gate E11.
+We have been to it many times, and I love it!

-Click here to browse Lounge Buddy and see what lounges are available in your home airport or airports.
+My favorite way to see which lounges are available at various destinations when traveling is to use the Lounge Review app to see which lounges are available at your home airport or other airports.
 That will make the next section even more helpful!

 American Express Centurion Lounge ATL